PardeepSidhu2003/ExamPractice-250318/Network Troublesshoot.md

- # Network WIFI Connection Troubleshooting
  ## Questions that  that you should ask the end user-
 1. What led you to conclude that there was an issue?
 2. Can you tell me what you see on your screen?
 3. Have you experienced this issue before?